survivejs/react-book/manuscript/02_developing_with_webpack.md

 To make room for later production configuration we can prepare our current one for it.
 There are many ways to approach the problem.
 Some people prefer to write a separate configuration file per target.
 They write factory functions to share configuration.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).

 This approach can be taken even further.
 [HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack) is an example of a Webpack based library that wraps common scenarios into an easier to use format.
 When using a library like this you don't have to worry about specific configuration as much.
-You will lose some power in the process but sometimes that can be acceptable.
+You will lose some power in the process, but sometimes that can be acceptable.

 T> Webpack works well as a basis for more advanced tools.
 I've helped to develop a static site generator known as [Antwar](https://antwarjs.github.io/).
 It builds upon Webpack and React and hides a lot of the complexity from the user.